steveandreassend/mediatools/README.md

 * Enhance your holiday photos and videos.
 Upscale to 4K or 8K resolution.
 Correct blurry images.
 Fix closed eyes.
 * Create coloring-in pictures from your photo memories that you can print out.
 * Download videos from websites and save in high quality video and audio.
-* Transcribe and summarize content (videos, websites, docs) that is online or offline to make executive summaries.
+* Transcribe and summarize content (videos, audio, websites, docs) that is online or offline to make executive summaries using your chosen LLM running in Ollama.
 * Shrink the size of your iCloud camera roll by archiving your photos and videos to USB.
 Free up space on your phone and iCloud.

 ## Scripts